rcqx/linked-building-data_office/README.md

 linked togueter in an attemp to infer new relationships between models and, thus, discover new relationships.

-For more information related to the modelled singled zone and it's characteristics, please refer to ASHRAE 140 Standard.
+For more information related to the modeled building and it's characteristics, please refer to ASHRAE 140 Standard.

 ![Base Case 640](https://www.researchgate.net/profile/Daniel-Costola-2/publication/241872818/figure/fig2/AS:726716133691392@1550274036653/BESTEST-case-900-building-The-IEA-ECBCS-Annex-43-Testing-and-Validation-of-Building.ppm)